ImBreadd/WirelessEnder3/README.md

 ### Printer Setup

-> [!NOTE] Make sure there is an SD card in your 3D printer, you will need this so you can upload gcode files to your printer
+> [!NOTE] Make sure there is an SD card in your 3D printer, you will need this so you can upload gcode files to your printer.

 ![Setup photo](https://github.com/user-attachments/assets/031299db-4132-420d-b779-4fbe2650cbf4)

 I used a USB cable to connect my Raspberry Pi to my printer.

+> [!NOTE] Make sure your 3D printer is switched on.
+I made the mistake of thinking it was on because it connected on OctoPrint.
+Your RaspberryPi is capable of powering your printer, but it cannot power it while it is printing!

 Go to your web interface for OctoPi.
 This will be http://octopi.local by default, or http://yoursethostname.local if you set a hostname during installation.
 You should come to a page that looks like this: